 Tick Repellents For Africa

-• A really good tick repellent/killer is Bayer Bayticol fabric spray with the active ingredient Flumethrin which is a pyrethroid.
+- A good tick repellent/killer is Bayer Bayticol fabric spray with the active ingredient Flumethrin which is a pyrethroid.
 It kills ticks on contact with treated clothing and lasts for about 2-3 washes.
-If you are hunting RSA or Namibia it's worth stopping off at a local farm equipment or outdoor goods shop to buy a can.
+If you are hunting in South Africa or Namibia it's worth stopping off at a local farm equipment or outdoor goods shop to buy a can.
+Note, get the fabric spray for humans and not any other Bayticol product used for livestock.

 Tick Removal

 Should you twist or pull a tick off?
-The jury is still out.
 Some experts say don't twist due to the risk of infection if the mouth/head parts are left behind in the bite.
 Other experts who are adept at using a tick twisting tool claim the rotation movement leaves fewer heads behind.

-• Get some proper tick removal tweezers or any other tick removal gadgets.
+- Get some specific tick removal tweezers or any other tick removal gadgets.

 More On Insect Protection In Africa